patternfly/patternfly-ai-coding/README.md

 3. (Optional) **Set up context7 MCP for always-up-to-date PatternFly docs.**

 ## Goal
-The primary aim is to offer a comprehensive, AI-friendly knowledge base and starting point for developing PatternFly applications.
+The primary aim is to offer a comprehensive, AI-friendly knowledge base and starting point for prototyping PatternFly applications.
 By indexing relevant documentation and providing context files, this repo ensures that any AI model can deliver accurate, consistent, and best-practice guidance while you code.

 ## Core Components
 The core components of this repository are the README and markdown files found throughout the project.
 These files provide indexed documentation, guidelines, and best practices to support AI-assisted PatternFly development, regardless of which AI coding tool you use.